gvwilson/thirdbit/src/fiction/iffy/index.md

 kept her head down,
 and counted steps.

-At one hundred and thirty two Edson stopped and pressed his thumb against a silver plate set waist-high on one of the doors.
+Somewhere after a hundred Edson stopped and pressed his thumb against a silver plate set waist-high on one of the doors.
 The door whooshed sideways to reveal an elevator barely tall enough for Iffy